House of Medici: Coats of arms

 The origin of the Medici coat of arms is not recorded.
 One unproven story traces their ancestry to a knight of Charlemagne's, Averardo, who defeated a giant, Mugello.
 In reward, Charlemagne is said to have rewarded Averardo with the shield mauled by the giant, with the dents in the shape of balls, and the giant's lands in Mugello.

 The simplest, though also unproven, theory suggests that the balls represented coins copied from the coat of arms of the Guild of Moneychangers (Arte del Cambio) to which the Medici belonged.
 That shield was red strewn with Byzantine coins (bezants).
 The number of balls also varied with time, as shown below.
 It has also been argued that these coins referenced the three coins or golden balls associated with St. Nicholas, particularly as the saint was invoked by Italian bankers as they took oaths.

 As an Italian vocabulary word, "medici" means "medical doctors" and identifications with the family members as physicians may be found among their names as early as the eleventh century.
 Fanciful stories depict the images as pills or cupping glasses, a late-medieval medical instrument used to draw blood.
 Pills did not exist until much later and bloodletting was not a common practice at the time of the first Medici coat of arms.
 Art historian Rocky Ruggiero suggests plausibly however, that the images may represent whole ripe blood oranges that typically are grown in Italy.
-Although knowledge of vitamins did not exist at the time, the benefit of oranges for certain diseases was recognized and their association with recommendations by medical doctors suggests to Dr. Ruggiero that this likely is the imagery intended in the coats of arms for the Medici family.
+Although knowledge of vitamins did not exist at the time, the benefit of oranges for certain diseases was recognized and their association with recommendations by medical doctors suggests to Ruggiero that this likely is the imagery intended in the coats of arms for the Medici family.

 Alternatively, it has been suggested that the Medici coat of arms was initially inspired by symbols drawn from Etruscan votive sculpture, examples of which feature an oval dome with balls (echoing the forms of the Medici shield), as well as six balls within a triangle (as found in the alternative, triangular version of the Medici emblem).
 This particular influence offers an explanation for the red hue of the Medici balls, the colour of the terracotta sculpture.
 It would also have reflected the family's interest in Etruscan art and culture.
 In addition, the notion of Etruscan votive sculpture would have chimed with the participation of the Medici in the religious custom of offering up votive statues, a practice that recalled the ancient Etruscan convention of donating sculptures in the hope of, or gratitude for, divine favour.
 Such favours would have included the wish for a strong and healthy family, both for the supplicant and their descendants.